“For Queen Victoria, food was a way of exploring the world”: Annie Grey on Queen Victoria's eating habits

 More like this

 We don’t really know too much about Victoria’s favourite foods.
 There are a lot of secondary sources that state she enjoyed a boiled egg for breakfast and ate plain food, but this is mainly based on hearsay.
 Even her journals can’t be relied on too heavily as, in the early years, they were overseen by her mother and later edited by her daughter Beatrice, both of whom may have removed any overly gluttonous food references.
 We do know that she loved fruit and she would often visit the kitchen gardens to inspect the freshness of the fruit before a state banquet.
 Mutton, too, was a food she enjoyed immensely, as was curry.

 Victoria constantly sought out new challenges in food and was quite adventurous in her tastes.
 For her it was a way of exploring the world when – as queen, as a woman and as a Victorian – the world was actually quite a restricted place for her.

 How did Prince Albert influence the queen’s eating?

 By the time she married Albert in 1840, 20-year-old Victoria was something of a party animal, staying up until 5am, getting drunk and staying in bed until late morning.
-Albert, on the other hand, found entertaining exhausting and regarded food as fuel rather than something to be enjoyed for its own sake.
+Prince Albert, on the other hand, found entertaining exhausting and regarded food as fuel rather than something to be enjoyed for its own sake.
 Albert certainly calmed Victoria down and probably did control her eating to some extent.
 During their 21-year marriage, Victoria maintained a very trim figure and didn’t feel the need to yo-yo diet as she had as a teenager.
 But when Albert died she turned back to her first love – food – and put on weight incredibly rapidly.